-With engagement and wedding season on our doorstep, we know you have diamonds on your mind.
-Whether you’re making plans to get down on one knee or just looking for some new bling, you have a lot of choice when it comes to diamonds and all of the different cuts.
+With engagement and wedding season on our doorstep, we know you have diamonds on the mind.
+Whether you’re making plans to get down on one knee or you’re just looking to treat yourself to some new bling, there are a lot of choices when it comes to diamonds and all of the different cuts.

 Whether you want a timeless or modern look, a cut that will make your fingers look longer or a showstopper to make heads turn, there’s a diamond cut fit for every style.